leonardodesouzaf/projeto9-cineflex/README.md

 ###

 <p align="left">This project is where you will buy your next movie session! 📽🍿 <br> In my ninth project in the full-stack web development course at Driven Education I've made a cinema sales site, the page have mobile layout only.
-This project contains knowledges about how to work with React, how to do useEffect, how to use React Router in this and much more. <br>In this project I've used the following technologies: HTML, CSS, JavaScript, React, npm, Node.js, Webpack, Git and GitHub.</p>
+This project contains knowledges about how to work with React, how to use useEffect, how to use React Router in this and much more. <br>In this project I've used the following technologies: HTML, CSS, JavaScript, React, npm, Node.js, Webpack, Git and GitHub.</p>

 ###